-How cute is Oscar, the Mount's therapy dog?
-Don't you just want to squeeze him?
-Oscar helps students who are dealing with a variety of mental health issues, such as anxiety, depression, social issues and homesickness.
+HONESTLY, THOUGH How handsome is Wendell, the Mount's therapy dog?
+Wendell is part of our Counselling Services team, which helps students who are dealing with a variety of mental health issues, such as anxiety, depression, social issues and homesickness.